GOVTNZ/web-standards/guidance/assessment/tests/a11y/tables.md

     </tbody>
 </table>

-For an example of a simple table using `<th>` and `scope` attributes for both column and row headers, see the [table for the Web Accessibility Standard's implementation schedule](https://webtoolkit.govt.nz/guidance/about-the-standards/about-the-web-accessibility-standard/#implementation).
+For an example of a simple table using `<th>` and `scope` attributes for both column and row headers, see the [Table with header cells in the top row and first column from the W3C](https://www.w3.org/WAI/tutorials/tables/two-headers/#table-with-header-cells-in-the-top-row-and-first-column).

 ###### Complex tables